From High Country Gardens in spring 2018.

 Advice was to cut back the limp tattered leaves and let it regrow, but I didn't do that, until finally in October I clipped it all back, took it out.
 In 2021 a second one succumbed, but I transplanted it when the garden under the aspens was expanded and cut back all the foliage.

-By 2023 they all looked god and I divided some of the spreading edges to plant more.
+By 2023 they all looked good and I divided some of the spreading edges to plant more.
+By 2024 they looked great and I divided even and spread out clumps ringing the lower level of he flagstone patio.

-By 2023 they all looked god and I divided some of the spreading edges to plant more.
+By 2023 they all looked good and I divided some of the spreading edges to plant more.
+By 2024 they looked great and I divided even and spread out clumps ringing the lower level of he flagstone patio.

 I added the red flowered 'Mountain Red' stachys, or Texas betony, to the dining room window garden in 2019, tucked in between the fescue grasses.
 In 2020 I put two in the back of the potting bench curve where it is quite shady.